 The Evenlode Catchment Partnership has set up a scheme to enable farmers and landowners to create wetland habitat on their land which this project would be eligible for (Wild Oxfordshire, 2022).
-Once we have the exact requirements for planning and permitting, we will submit this report with an expression of interest for funding.
+This report will be submitted with an expression of interest for funding in due course.